 Salicylic acid: This mild acid is used to treat certain skin disorders, including acne.
 BHA, or beta hydroxy acid, is a form of salicylic acid.
-High doses of salicylic acid have shown to cause birth defects and various pregnancy complications.
+High doses of salicylic acid have been shown to cause congenital disabilities and various pregnancy complications.
 Note: Alpha hydroxy acids, sometimes listed as AHAs, glycolic acid, or lactic acid, are safe.